amolvin/Raspi-Control-panel/README.md

 The Raspberry Pi Control Panel is designed to give you a fast overview of your Raspberry Pi.

 It was originally programmed to fit my needs, so if you need something else, you are free to add it yourself.
+I use it on RaspBMC, i haven't testet it, but it should work on all other Raspbian/Debian based distributions.

 Tech
 -----------